-TSTC does not discriminate against students who are HIV-positive.
+TSTC does not discriminate against students who are HIVpositive.
 The College works to increase awareness and educate its students and employees about HIV infection and the AIDS virus with the express purpose of preventing infection and limiting the consequences of infection.
 Copies of TSTC's policy and procedures relating to HIV infection are available in Associate Dean of Associate Dean of Student Services.
-Additional information and referral services for testing are available in the Leaner Support Services Office.
+Additional information and referral services for testing are available in the Counselor's Office.